How Nigerian freelancers scale income beyond one platform

 2. Build a personal brand

 Your reputation matters more than anything.
 Create a portfolio, LinkedIn profile, or website that clearly shows your work and skills.
-Share client testimonials and successes to show you’re reliable.
+Share client testimonials and successes to demonstrate your reliability.
 A strong personal brand helps you attract clients directly, avoid platform fees, and charge better rates.
 Nigerians who invest in their image often attract repeat clients and referrals without constantly chasing work.

 3. Network and connect